bhavengupta/Hospital-Management-System---V2/README.md

 The project focuses on building a responsive, secure, and high-performance healthcare platform using Flask-based REST APIs and Vue.js frontend architecture.
 </p>

+<b>Note:<b> <p>All the stats mentioned on the landing page are just for representational purposes it may or may not be the real data.</p>

 <hr>

 <h2>🚀 Features</h2>